jjvanzon/Circular-Language-Spec/spec/commands/commands-loose-ideas.md

 - Simple obvious issues regarding execution.
 - For instance, diamond only inside a command symbol
 - Stuff like that.
-Simple issues that you can easily understand.
+Simple issues that might be understood with relative ease.
 - Diamond pointing to another diamond.
 - Recursive calls... hmmm... advanced issue.
 You might not break your head over that.
     - < Maar lijkt een Execution basics.
 Hmmm... de term Execution Basics is niet goed genoeg dan.
 De term basics is niet goed.
 Execution Facts... maybe not.>